 Toughened safety glass is manufactured by heating common annealed glass to a temperature in excess of 600ºC causing it to soften.
 The surfaces of the glass cool quickly creating high compression resulting in up to five times increased strength.
 In the event of breakage, the pane shatters into relatively harmless small pieces of glass called ‘dice’.
 Whilst these dice may cause small cuts, it is unlikely serious injury will occur, so it is deemed to be ‘safety’ glass.
 It is important any cutting, polishing of edges or drilling be done before the process as once ‘toughened’ the glass cannot be worked on and is simply likely to shatter.
 Toughened glass is most suitable for the upper pane of double glazed units or in single glazing where the overall height above floor level does not exceed 5 metres.

-All Toughened Glass has BS 6206 Class A Safety Rating
+All Toughened Glass has BS 6206 Clas A Safety Rating.

 Wired Safety Glass

 It is important not to confuse Wired Safety Glass with Wired Glass.
 The former has thicker wire which enables classification to BS6206 Class C Safety Rating, while the latter is now no longer suitable.
 Wired Glass has been used since the end of the 19th century for overhead glazing as the wires hold together any broken pieces of glass providing a similar, but not as efficient function as the PVB interlayer on Laminated Glass.
 Wired Safety Glass provides fire resistance, though care must be taken to ensure a suitable glazing system is also utilised to provide the required half hour or one hour protection.